roblatour/KasaSmartPlug/README.md

  This library is also released under the MIT License as well.

- It includes the ablitity to report on the Kasa device's MAC.
+ This fork incrementatlly includes the ablitity to report
+ - on Kasa KS and KP devices
+ - the Kasa device's MAC
- It includes the abilty to report processing to the Serial Output window
+ - to the Serial Output window

  # Dependencie
  This library requires ArduinoJson by Benoit Blanchon.